 - It is ready for sowing.
 For planting, take a stick and dig a hole.

-This is made of leaves, little straw, etc. and used for a short duration.
+This is made of shredded leaves, little straw, etc., and is used for a short duration.

 - Add mulching materials to the compost and mix them.